 Differences Between Slicers & AutoFilter

-You might be thinking this feature sounds a lot like Excel autofilter.
+You might be thinking this feature sounds a lot like an Excel autofilter.
 There are similarities as both filter data.
 AutoFilter controls reside on the top of your columns.
 The slicers can reside in other locations and can be more descriptive.
 You can even have multiple button selectors.

 These slicer buttons can make it easier to interact with your data table.
 It’s also more visual because you can see which filters are enabled.
 However, slicers can only be used on an Excel Table or PivotTable.